-Governance, Risk and Compliance software vendor, Ideagen, has signed a deal with the to replace an industry-wide safety reporting system for the UK rail sector with their Ideagen Coruson cloud based software application.
+Governance, Risk and Compliance software vendor, Ideagen, has signed a deal with the UK Rail Safety and Standards Board (RSSB) to replace an industry-wide safety reporting system for the UK rail sector with their Ideagen Coruson cloud based software application.

 The new Safety Management Information System, known as SMIS+, will replace the RSSB’s current SMIS database which acts as a central reporting facility for all rail safety incidents in the UK.